shan8851/BuildIt/README.md

 The API was built in _nodejs_ well _express_ to be specific and my database of choice is [MongoDB](https://www.mongodb.com/).

+JWT for Auth

 ## Project Status

 This is still very much a WIP and still in active development.
-Right now it has very limited feature, but, ship early and often they say!
+Right now it has a very limited feature set, but, ship early and often they say!

-Unauthenticated users can simply few all project ideas on the home page.
+Unauthenticated users can simply view all project ideas on the home page.
 At the moment each project is made up like so:

 ```
+Difficulty (on of beginner, intermediate or advanced)
 Title (required)
 Description (required)
 User stories (optional but most have)